rusakovartyom/react-simple-trello/README.md

 # Features

-This app gives you an opportunity to create/delete lists, cards in these lists and rearrange them however you like.
-For first time visitors it'll create a default version of the board: with two lists, two cards in each of them.
+This app gives you an opportunity to create/delete lists, cards in these lists and rearrange them however you like via drag-and-drop.
+For first time visitors app will create a default version of the board with dummy data.
+After editing/adding new lists/cards — it'll save them in localStorage.

 # What I used